status-im/nimbus-eth1/execution_chain/stateless/README.md

-Each of the tests in this suite generate the witness using the regular stateful execution and then afterwards use the generated witness to execute and verify the block using the stateless execution function `statelessProcessBlock`.
+Each of the tests in this suite generate the witness using the regular stateful execution and then afterwards use the generated witness to execute and verify the block using the stateless execution function `statelessProcessBlock` above.